Notes From The Road: 2012 in review

 Tags: Other

-In addition to writing regularly on my blog and in BizTalk Brazil community (in my native language), I’m also:
+In addition to writing regularly on my blog and in the BizTalk Brazil community (in my native language), I’m also:

 MSDN contributions 2012

-My blog statics
+My blog statistics

 Very special thanks to all my reader I really appreciate the 170,000 visits to my blog in the past year.
 The WordPress made in its annual report, which he created for me, made a comparison that I found extremely funny: